TatsianaKaval/rsschool-cv/cv.md

 development.
 I enjoy acquiring new knowledge.
 I am a responsible and reliable person, striving for
 high-quality results.
 I work well in a team and am eager to develop new skills.
 I am open to new knowledge and always ready to improve myself.
+I am looking for my first internship or a Junior position to apply my knowledge to real-world tasks.

 ### Skills
 * Languages: Python (basic), HTML/CSS (basic), JavaScript (currently learning)